ORCHESTRATE

 AGI.install(...)

-Bitmask of the execution capabilities that the install step should prepare on the target machines.
+Bitmask of the execution capabilities that the install stage should prepare on the target machines.

 mode